anandjohnbaby/Breast-Cancer-Classification-Using-4-CNN-models/README.md

 # 🎀 Breast Cancer Classification Project
-This project presents a comparative analysis of different deep learning models for classifying breast cancer MRI images into two categories: benign and malignant.
+This project presents a comparative analysis of different deep learning models for classifying breast cancer Histopathological images into two categories: benign and malignant.
 The models evaluated in this analysis include **DenseNet**, **VGG16**, **InceptionV3**, and **MobileNetV2**.
 The primary goal is to improve the accuracy of breast cancer diagnosis using a deep learning approach with Convolutional Neural Networks (CNNs).

 # Dataset Description
 The dataset used for this breast cancer classification project is the Breast Cancer Dataset available on Kaggle, contributed by *Anas Elmasry*.
 This dataset contains a collection of histopathological images that are crucial for the diagnosis of breast cancer.
 It includes various samples labeled as either benign or malignant, providing a solid foundation for training and evaluating machine learning models.